RobeDM/LIBIRWLS/README.md

 #### Compiler:

-The default compiler installed in OS X is clang.
-It currently doesn't have a good support for openmp.
+The default compiler in OS X is clang.
+It currently doesn't works with openmp.
 You can install gcc using [Homebrew](http://brew.sh/) or [Macports](https://www.macports.org/):

  - Homebrew: Install homebrew using the following command line: